-This plan recognises what we have delivered in the past and looks forward to what we aim to achieve over the next three years and beyond.
+This plan recognises what we have delivered in the past and looks forward to what we aim to achieve the coming years.
 The safety of our communities is at the heart of everything we do, whether it is responding to emergencies or providing prevention advice and measures.
 The plan will highlight our resources in the Scottish Borders, the changing risks to local communities, and how we aim to deliver our services to meet the challenges we face.